Kodambakkam (film): Reception

 Malini Mannath of Chennai Online wrote protagonist's "struggles as an assistant director, his attempts to strike it independently, the agony and the ecstasy as he alternates between the high and the low, are all depicted with insight and a fair degree of realism by the director.
 The punch in the dialogue and the steady pace of the narration, make it a fairly engaging entertainer".
-The Hindu wrote, "It is Jaganji's second attempt after the Vijay starrer `Pudhiya Geethai.'
-In typical commercial format, `Kodambakkam' brings the foibles of the film fraternity to the fore.
+The Hindu wrote, "In typical commercial format, Kodambakkam brings the foibles of the film fraternity to the fore.
 The maker doesn't need big names to back him this time, as he is on familiar ground".
 Lajjavathi of Kalki praised the performances of actors and Senthil Kumar's cinematography.
 Koodal wrote that Kodambakkam has some sentiments, but stories told in cinema have never been such big hits, and wondered if Kodambakkam would break that sentiment.
 Kalairani won the Tamil Nadu State Film Award for Best Character Artiste (Female).